 Patients need support for their correct and timely use of inhalers, without changing the way they use them.
 Yet most MDIs on the market offer no practical way for patients or doctors to know how many doses are left in an inhaler.

 We offer a mechanical dose-counting system – a licensed design from 3M – suitable for any generic or new chemical entity development and compatible with all marketed pressurised MDI valves.
 This technology was the first integrated dose counter available for third-party developments, and the first to be approved by the FDA.

 The FDA is the only current regulation, but we can incorporate the counter into any MDI actuator, or in products for unregulated markets.
 We manage all the necessary testing and preparation for regulatory approval.
 In this way, we help pharmaceutical manufacturers pick the best solution for their needs, and offer their patients this additional support.

-- Available for 120 and 200 doses with flexible pre-count
+- Available for 120 puffs (dose counter) with flexible pre-count

 - Can be incorporated in our range of actuators